tonghuikang/blog/_posts/2025-09-07-principles-for-ai-products.md

 ## AI should respect my time and attention

-Recently, there is an interesting query to ask an offline LLM - "Is there a seahorse emoji?".
-It is a great query that even most LLMs today that are touted to have PhD level intelligence fumble with.
-I ought to give credit to the person who discovered this query, in my journals.
+Recently, someone asked an offline LLM - "Is there a seahorse emoji?".
+This is a great query.
+Most LLMs today touted to have "PhD level intelligence" fumble with this question.
+I ought to give credit to the person who discovered this query, in my [journals](https://compare.huikang.dev/?conversation_id=2025-09-06-17-00-42).

 Finding out who discovered this query is a task suitable for deep research - you want AI to search multiple sources, compare and contrast them, and then tell me the answer.